Photograph provided by the author.

 Spousal Rape Exemptions Persist

-Assembly Bill 1171 (Chapter 626, Statutes of 2021) eliminated most differences between how spousal rape and non-spousal rape are treated in the California Penal Code but left a disparity when a person is unable to consent due to a disability.
+Assembly Bill 1171 (Chapter 626, Statutes of 2021) eliminated most differences between how spousal rape and non-spousal rape are treated in the California law but there is still one remaining disparity when a person is unable to consent due to a disability.

 We must continue the fight until every survivor is protected.
-SB 258 eliminates the California exemption and establishes that rape is rape, regardless of a victim’s abilities and their relationship to the perpetrator.
+SB 258 eliminates the last California spousal rape exemption and establishes that rape is rape, regardless of a victim’s abilities and their relationship to the perpetrator.

 Silent Epidemic of Sexual Violence